kubernetes/kubernetes/docs/public_ips.md

 ## Public ports

 To be exposed outside the k8s cluster, the service must be on known ports on externally reachable IPs.
-For version 1 public services, k8s listens on _every_ external IP address on every minion, and assigns a _single_ port cluster-wide for each port on public services.
+For version 1 public services, k8s exposes each public service port on a common port on each node.

 ## Important scenarios

 The names in bold are the names we will use in the API.

-1. **cluster** The service is reachable from within the cluster.  _(Existing functionality)_
+1. **cluster** The service is reachable from within the cluster on a virtual IP.  _(Existing functionality)_
 1. **loadbalancer** The service is exposed via a k8s-managed load-balancer.  _(Existing functionality)_
-1. **public** The service is exposed on a set of publicly-routable IP addresses, on a set of ports.  _(New functionality)_.
+1. **public** The service is exposed on a set of nodes, on a set of ports.  _(New functionality)_.
-The service endpoints would be discoverable via the k8s API, and helper processes could then expose that information via DNS or configure external systems (e.g. physical load balancers)
+ For V1 services are exposed on all nodes.
+The service endpoints would be discoverable via the k8s API, and helper processes could then expose that information via DNS or configure external systems (e.g. physical load balancers)  The intention is that this service should then be reachable from outside the k8s cluster; a cloud-provider would automatically configure firewall rules (or equivalents) so that a public service is reachable from the public Internet.

 Expected future functionality: